General Internal Medicine

 Kevin Curley, MD is a graduate of the College of the Holy Cross and the Georgetown University School of Medicine.
 He then completed a residency in internal medicine at North Shore University Hospital/Memorial Sloan-Kettering Cancer Center.
 Following residency he completed a fellowship in primary care sports medicine at Pennsylvania Hospital/University of Pennsylvania Health System.
 While there he was involved in the medical care of various high school, college and professional teams including the Philadelphia Eagles and Philadelphia Flyers.

 Dr. Curley is an assistant professor at the Stony Brook University School of Medicine.
-He completed the prestigious SUNY Stony Brook leadership in medical education fellowship, and acts as site director for the introduction to clinical medicine course at Winthrop.
-He practices general internal medicine and sports medicine here Winthrop.
-He also is a certified medical acupuncturist and provides this service here at Winthrop.
-He has been part of the division of General internal medicine at Winthrop University hospital since 2006.
+He completed the prestigious SUNY Stony Brook leadership in medical education fellowship, and acts as site director for the introduction to clinical medicine course at NYU Winthrop.
+He practices general internal medicine and sports medicine here NYU Winthrop.
+He also is a certified medical acupuncturist and provides this service here at NYU Winthrop.
+He has been part of the division of General internal medicine at NYU Winthrop Hospital since 2006.
 He also is medical director for the physical therapy department.
 He also serves as medical director for the Adelphi University student health service.
 He is also the team internist for Adelphi University athletics and a consultant for many local high schools.

 Dr. Curley is also involved in research in sports medicine, concussion management and acupuncture as related to human performance.
 He has been an invited speaker at both local and national meetings.